garrandall/popular-music-data/tracks/try-it-on-exile.md

 Don't you think you ought to
 Get to know me before we go
-Ooh, make a fool out of someone else
+Oh make a fool out of someone else
 But don't let me know

 Well, you got the wrong impression